MJoseph1234/makeshift/README.md

 # MakeShift

-MakeShift is a tool for making procedurally generated text based on pre-defined phrase templates.
+MakeShift is a tool for making procedurally generated text based on predefined phrase templates.

-This package includes a simple specification for how to write MakeShift-style phrase templates and an interpreter for generating text from those templates.
+This is a dependency-free, pure Python package that includes a simple specification for how to write MakeShift-style phrase templates and an interpreter for generating text from those templates.

 MakeShift is designed for dungeon masters, writers and storytellers of all kinds to find inspiration when making new `{ characters | settings | stories | worlds | anything }`.